-Dental veneers are thin, custom-made slivers of tooth-coloured porcelain that your dentist bonds to the front of your teeth.
-They are bonded to your teeth with composite resin cement, creating a surface that looks and feels much like natural teeth do.
+Dental veneers are very small, precisely crafted pieces of porcelain that are tooth-coloured that your dentist bonds to the front of your teeth.
+They are attached to your teeth using composite resin cement, resulting in a surface that resembles natural teeth in both appearance and texture.

 Veneers can help to change the perceived position, shape or colour of your teeth, leaving you with a more aesthetically pleasing smile.

 Veneers made of porcelain are not thought to be permanent because they will probably need to be changed at some point.
 However, with proper maintenance, porcelain veneers can last a considerable amount of time, typically 15 years on average.
 They can last significantly longer (20 years or more), depending on a few important factors.

 Maintaining a great oral hygiene routine will be crucial after you've had veneers bonded to your teeth.
 This is due to the fact that how well you maintain your veneers will determine how long they last.
 Patients who practice good oral hygiene at home (daily brushing and flossing) and who visit the dentist frequently for checkups and cleanings are more likely to have their veneers last longer.

 The resolution of any oral health issues will also affect longevity.
 Bite issues, biting on hard objects, clenching and grinding your teeth can put too much pressure on your veneers.

 Why do porcelain veneers need to be replaced?